mwestenthanner/better-bakes/README.md

 # better bakes

 Better Bakes is a kitchen unit converter for metric to volume conversion, temperature conversion and pan size conversion.
-It is written in Vue 3 and Typescript with PWA support, German localization and testing.
+It is written in Vue 3 and Typescript with German localization and CapacitorJS for an installable Android version.

 <p>
   <img src="public/screenshots/ingredients.png" width="32%" />